CharlottePiol/Carepatron/Frontend-candidiates.md

 ### Extra points
 1. Be as close to the design as possible
-2. Can your submission can scale to a larger project?
+2. Can your submission scale to a larger project?

 ## Designs